abhiSyncd/Java-Threads-Step-By-Step/4-c-CyclicBarrier/readMe.md

+# 1 - What

+     CyclicBarrier is a thread syncronization mechanism
+     In which all the threads are requested to wait at a certain point, before all of them move forward.

+     The specific point is called a 'barrier' and threads enter into a wait state at barrier point until all working threads reaches at that poin

+# 2 - Example

     Problem :
     3 Bikers have started driving from Manali to Leh.
     All of them are driving at different speed,they have decided some checkpoints in the route.